rotki/docs/usage-guides/data-management/assets.md

 1. The name to be given to the custom asset.
 This is required.
 2. The type of custom asset being represented.
 It's just a string.
 The type field remembers all previously used types.
 This is required.
 3. The note to be added to the custom asset.
 This is optional.
+4. Preview of the icon you upload.
+5. You can upload an icon for the custom asset.
+Any of the common image extensions is accepted (png, jpg, jpeg, webp).
+6. Save the custom asset.

 ## Missing Mappings